Biomed-Reunion/biomed-reunion.github.io/README.md

 ## Basics

-To view the effect of a change to the front-end of the [website](https://biomed-reunion.github.io), go to the "Actions" tab in the web-based GitHub repository and make sure that the latest change (by validating the checksum) is successfully deployed to GitHub Pages.
-You may also need to clear any cache (or simpy use the private/incognito mode on your favorite browser) to view the change.
+To view the effect of a change to the front end of the [website](https://biomed-reunion.github.io), go to the "Actions" tab in the web-based GitHub repository and make sure that the latest change (by validating the checksum) is successfully deployed to GitHub Pages.
+You may also need to clear any cache (or simply use the private/incognito mode on your favorite browser) to view the change.

 ## Editing the Template